-Exam Remediation: A student who fails his or her first attempt on an NBME or Written Exam should meet with the Site Director to discuss what his or her areas of weakness are and how/what the student is studying/preparing.
-If a student fails his or her second attempt ("supplemental"), they will accrue a 1.0 grade deficit point.
-As per Section 6 (above), a course sub-committee of at least 3 people (made up of the Year Chair (or designate); Relevant Rotation Coordinator (or designate); Site Director and SLIC Director) will meet to determine a course of action, which may include either (1) remediation and additional supplemental NBME/written exam, or (2) a FAILED SLIC secondary to additional deficits identified in the SLIC which may include, but are not limited to, clinical performance or professionalism.
+A student who fails a NBME or written Exam will meet with the Site Director and Student Support to discuss what their areas of weakness are and how/what the student is studying/preparing.
+Leads and SLIC Admins will arrange meetings for the the student with Student Support.
+A maximum of one supplemental assessment on any examination component may be offered.
+If a student fails their supplemental, they will accrue a 1.0 grade deficit point.
+As per detailed above, which may include either (1) remediation and an additional supplemental, (2) additional time on rotation, or (3) a FAILED SLIC course which may be secondary to additional deficits identified in the SLIC which may include, but are not limited to, clinical performance or professionalism.
 The student will be invited to attend this meeting and is encouraged to invite a Student Affairs representative to be present, if desired.